Administrative districts of Serbia: Definition

 the headquarters of the state administration authority....The Government shall establish administrative districts by its regulation, by which it shall also determine areas and seats of administrative districts.

 In 2006, the Government enacted the Decree on Administrative Districts, which renamed the districts into administrative districts.

 The territorial organisation of Serbia is regulated by the Law on Territorial Organisation, adopted by the National Assembly on 29 December 2007.
 According to the Law, the territorial organisation of Serbia comprises municipalities and cities, the City of Belgrade with special status, and autonomous provinces.
 Not subject to this law, or even mentioned in it, administrative districts are not territorial organization units.
 Serbia's territory is not politically subdivided into them, and rather than being further divisible into municipalities, each overlaps with its corresponding cluster of municipalities.
 As such, administrative districts are not articulations of local governance or autonomy and are purely a mechanism of deconcentration (the weakest form of decentralization), remaining dependent on the central executive branch.

-As extensions of the central government that lack standalone institutional personality, administrative districts do not possess flags or coats of arms distinct from the national symbols of Serbia.
+As extensions of the central government that lack standalone institutional personality, administrative districts do not possess flags or coats of arms.